Xunnamius/strongbox-switchcrypt/README.md

 # StrongBox (internally: BuseLFS)

+(TODO: update the documentation to reflect recent changes as of version 500)

 This is a complete rewrite of the old buselogfs code.
 This is a Buse + Chacha20 + Poly1305 + LFS encrypted filesystem.
 It uses Argon2 as its KDF.
 Featured in the paper [StrongBox: Confidentiality, Integrity, and Performance using Stream Ciphers for Full Drive Encryption](https://dl.acm.org/citation.cfm?id=3173183) by Bernard Dickens III (University of Chicago), Haryadi Gunawi (University of Chicago), Ariel J Feldman (University of Chicago), and Henry Hoffmann (University of Chicago).

 > *Note that this is a prototype implementation of the StrongBox idea.
 This is not production-ready code.
 Do not expect to be able to use this in real life, it's only a proof-of-concept for little-endian odroid XU3s.
 As this is not production code, do not place it anywhere near files you consider important!
 You've been warned!*